 Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external source providers, or through enabling legislation.
-The planning projects fund and revolving loan funds are considered restricted as defined by the statement.
+The project planning funds and revolving loan funds are considered restricted as defined by the statement.

 Unassigned fund balance is classification for the government's general fund and includes all spendable amounts not contained in the other classifications.
-For fiscal year ended September 30, 2018, the unassigned fund balance in the Council's general fund could be used for the day to day operations of the Council.
+For fiscal year ended September 30, 2017, the unassigned fund balance in the Council's general fund will be used for the day to day operations of the Council.